otagomohio/hackyhour/topics/tmux_basics.md

 '''Ctrl-b  d'''

-Note that the Control and b key action is referred to as a 'prefix' or 'chord', depending the tmux guide.
+Note that the Control and b key action is referred to as a 'prefix' or 'chord', depending on the tmux guide.
 This action can be represented differently in different places.
 For example, on the link above, it is listed as "Ctrl + b  d.
 The prefix starts a lot of actions in tmux, but once you are used to it you will find it is easy.

 ## Go back to existing session